awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-autoscalingplans-scalingplan.md

 ## Examples<a name="aws-resource-autoscalingplans-scalingplan--examples"></a>

-### Scaling Plan<a name="aws-resource-autoscalingplans-scalingplan--examples--Scaling_Plan"></a>
+### Scaling plan<a name="aws-resource-autoscalingplans-scalingplan--examples--Scaling_plan"></a>

-The following example creates a scaling plan named `myScalingPlan` for an existing Auto Scaling group whose name you specify \(along with other values\) when launching the stack using this template\.
-It specifies the `TagFilters` property as the application source and enables predictive scaling and dynamic scaling\.
+The following example creates a scaling plan named `myScalingPlan` for an existing Auto Scaling group \([AWS::AutoScaling::AutoScalingGroup](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-group.html)\) whose name you specify when launching the stack using this template\.
+It specifies the `TagFilters` property as the application source\.
+You can specify any tag key and tag value you want without affecting the stack, as long as the key\-pair is unique for each scaling plan\.
+This can be any value you choose that helps you identify your scaling plan configuration\.
+However, if you also want to use the AWS Auto Scaling console to edit the scaling plan, then the tag must match the tag you chose for the Auto Scaling group\.

+The [ScalingInstructions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-autoscalingplans-scalingplan-scalinginstruction.html) property includes information that's required to enable predictive scaling and dynamic scaling\.
+In this example, the predictive scaling mode specifies `ForecastOnly`\.
+In which case, AWS Auto Scaling generates forecasts with traffic predictions for the two days ahead, but does not schedule scaling actions to match the forecast\.

-#### JSON<a name="aws-resource-autoscalingplans-scalingplan--examples--Scaling_Plan--json"></a>
+#### JSON<a name="aws-resource-autoscalingplans-scalingplan--examples--Scaling_plan--json"></a>

 ```
 {